Fidelity ACAT Fee

 Fidelity Wire Transfer Fees

-Fidelity charges $10 per wire transfer if you do it online, or $15 if you use a representative.
+Outgoing wire transfers at Fidelity are $10 per transfer online, $15 through a representative.

 Fidelity Account Transfer Steps

-You can move a brokerage or investment-advisory account from Fidelity to Schwab.
-If you use Fidelity Go, Fidelity’s automated service, only the cash can be moved to Schwab.
-Likewise, Schwab’s automated program, Intelligent Portfolios, only accepts cash.
-These details matter if your transfer involves a robo account on either end.
+You can transfer a brokerage or investment-advisory account from Fidelity to Schwab.
+If you use Fidelity Go, Fidelity’s automated service, only the cash can be transferred to Schwab.
+Similarly, Schwab’s automated program, Intelligent Portfolios, only accepts cash transfers.
+These rules are important if your transfer involves a robo account on either end.

-Step 1: Now that you know what you're moving and which account you're moving it into,
+Step 1: Now that you know what you’re transferring and what you’re transferring into,

 you need to open the receiving account.
-It’s very simple to open a new investment account at Schwab on
+It’s very easy to open a new investment account at Schwab on

-either the broker’s website or its mobile app.
-Look for the orange button on the website to open a new account, or go into the settings menu on the mobile app (the icon in the upper-left corner) and find the link to open a new account.
-An existing account will work if it meets these two conditions:
+either the broker’s website or mobile app.
+Just look for the orange button on the website to open a new account, or go into the settings menu on the mobile app (icon in the upper-left corner) and find the link to open a new account.
+An existing account will work if it meets these two requirements:

-(1) The account types must match (for example, custodial, joint, or IRA).
+(1) The account types must match (like custodial, joint, or IRA).

 (2) The account must have the same name.